MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

     <img src=".//media/image108.png" style="width:5.in;height:1.98982in" alt="A screenshot of a cell phone Description automatically generated" />

-## Connect and Test the WFI32-IoT Device
+## Connect and Test the WFI32E01 Device

 1. Look up the `ID Scope` for your IoT Central application (using the left-hand navigation pane, select `Permissions` &gt; `Device connection groups`)

     <img src=".//media/image84a.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

 2. Enter in the `cloud` command on the CLI.
-You should see that the WFI32-IoT Development Board replies with a message that it is *not* currently connected to the Cloud
+You should see that the WFI32 Development Board replies with a message that it is *not* currently connected to the Cloud

     <img src=".//media/image85.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-3. Set the ID Scope value in the WFI32-IoT Development Board by editing the `CLOUD.CFG` file which is accessed via the `WFI32-IOT` disk drive.
-The unique ID Scope value will be used by the WFI32-IoT Development Board to connect to the built-in DPS used by your IoT Central application.
+3. Set the ID Scope value in the WFI32E01 Development Board by editing the `CLOUD.CFG` file which is accessed via the `WFI32-IOT` disk drive.
+The unique ID Scope value will be used by the development board to connect to the built-in DPS used by your IoT Central application.
 Using the text editor of your choice, modify the existing line in the file so that the ID_SCOPE string is set to the value assigned to your IoT Central application, for example
     ```bash
     "ID_SCOPE":	"0ne0041E397",
     ```